sudheerj/reactjs-interview-questions/README.md

 If you think of the history as an array of visited locations, push will add a new location to the array and replace will replace the current location in the array with the new one.

-134. ### How do you programmatically navigate using React router4?
+134. ### How do you programmatically navigate using React Router 4?
 There are three different ways to achieve programmatic routing/navigation within react components.
 1. **Use the withRouter higher-order component:**
 The **withRouter** HOC will inject the history object as a prop of the component.
 This object provides push and replace methods to avoid the usage of context.